 If you need access to your QuickBooks data on your smartphone or tablet, you need QuickBooks Online.
 Its mobile app is exceptionally robust.
 It allows you to view and edit existing data, create transactions, take photos of receipts to report as expenses, automatically track mileage, and receive payments.
-QuickBooks Desktop does not have its own mobile app.
+QuickBooks Desktop supports limited transactions via a mobile app, such as receipt capture.